cdapio/hydrator-plugins/spark-plugins/docs/Twitter-streamingsource.md

-# Twitter Real-time Source
+# Twitter Streaming Source

 Description
 -----------
-Samples tweets in real-time.
+Samples tweets in real-time through Spark streaming.
 Output records will have this schema:

     +================================+
     | field name  | type             |